ItziModel/itzi/README.md

 This module is aimed at modelling floodplain inundations using simplified shallow water equations.
 It is developed as part of the PhD project of Laurent Courty at the Instituto de Ingeniería, Universidad Nacional Autónoma de México.

+As of August 2015, it is under heavy development and subject to many kinds of changes and bugs.

 It implements the q-centered numerical scheme described in:

 De Almeida, G. a M. et al., 2012.